marinsagovac/woocommerce-tcom-payway/README.md

 * Remove unused code
 * Cleaning up

+## HELP

+Click here to go to [WIKI Help page](https://github.com/marinsagovac/woocommerce-tcom-payway/wiki/Common-issues-and-helps) for more common mistakes and helps.

 ## CONTRIBUTING

 Thank you for considering contributing and developing features on our repository.